VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - New use cases like Smart Energy Management.

-- Support for Secure Boot, TLS 1.3, and encrypted communication.
+- Computational headroom to support Secure Boot, TLS 1.3, and robust encryption.

-- The simplest, future-proof approach is a powerful Linux-based integrated hardware-software architecture like Charge Bridge!
+- The most streamlined and future-proof approach is a powerful, Linux-based integrated hardware-software architecture like Charge Bridge!

 2. Hardware Requirements: From Microcontrollers to Real Computers